 Four notes in the counterpoint against one note in the cantus firmus is called strict third species.
 In the first measure, a rest may be used with the first note of the Cantus Firmus.
 The first note in the counterpoint is always a consonance with the CF. The notes that follow may be consonances or dissonances, but the first note on the strong beat always forms a consonance.
 On notes two and four of the counterpoint, the most common dissonances are the passing tone and the neighboring tone.
 Each dissonance may only be approached and left by a step, not a leap.
 In common time, beats 1 and 3 are typically consonant, and beats 2 and 4 may be passing or neighboring.
 If the notes on beats 1 and 2 are consonant, beat three may be a dissonance and step to a consonance on beat 4.

 In this figure, the first note is followed by notes that are a second above and below it, forming a third in the middle.
 The third note is a third up or down from the second note, and the fourth note returns to the initial consonance.
-The second and third notes may both be dissonances with the CF. This is the case when the interval sequence in the upper part is 3-4-2-3, or E-F-D-E over C. The figure may be inverted to become 3-2-4-3, or E-D-F-E over C. The double neighbor group may appear above or below the CF and was more commonly used as ornamentation in keyboard or other instrumental music.
+The second and third notes may both be dissonances with the CF. This is the case when the interval sequence in the upper part is 3-4-2-3, or E-F-D-E over C. The figure may be inverted to become 3-2-4-3, or E-D-F-E over C. The double neighbor group may appear above or below the CF and was more commonly used as ornamentation in keyboard or other instrumental music than in vocal music.